Anthony M. Frank

-Anthony Melchior Frank (born May 21, 1931) was an American banker and served as the United States Postmaster General from 1988 to 1992.
+Anthony Melchior Frank (May 21, 1931 – February 2, 2022) was an American banker who served as the United States Postmaster General from 1988 to 1992.

 Early life

 On May 21, 1931, Frank was born in Berlin, Germany.
-Frank's father was Lothar Frank (1900-1985).
-Frank's paternal grandfather was Sigismund Frank (1848-1930), a banker.
-Frank's paternal grandmother was Lina Rothschild (1865-1960).
+Frank's father was Lothar Frank (1900–1985).
+Frank's paternal grandfather was Sigismund Frank (1848–1930), a banker.
+Frank's paternal grandmother was Lina Rothschild (1865–1960).
 At age 6, he and his family moved from Germany to the United States.
 Frank attended Hollywood High School.

 Education

 Frank earned a bachelor's degree from Dartmouth College, and an MBA from the Tuck School of Business at Dartmouth College.
 He also did postgraduate work in finance at the University of Vienna.

 Career

 Frank was the CEO of First Nationwide Bank in San Francisco, California.

 In 1988, Frank was appointed as the United States Postmaster General by the Governors of U.S. Postal Service effective March 1, 1988.
 He resigned the post in 1992.

-In 1992, Frank started Independent Bancorp of Arizona, a new financial instition.
+In 1992, Frank started Independent Bancorp of Arizona, a new financial institution.

+Frank died in Carmel, California on February 2, 2022, at the age of 90.